ja2ui0/sidecarr/README.md

   config:
 ```

 You can also use a bind mount if you prefer.
-If you don’t mount anything at all, Sidecarr will start in demo mode.
-It’ll show a default page with instructions and a sample side panel (populated with non-functional links) so you can see how it works right out of the gate.
+If you don't mount anything at all, Sidecarr will start in demo mode.
+It'll show a default page with instructions and a sample side panel (populated with non-functional links) so you can see how it works right out of the gate.

 Check out the sample `config.yaml` in this repo to start building your own setup.

+I'd prefer not to distribute popular icons through this repo (for now), but I'll instead point out an incredible resource (curated by the same people responsible for Homarr) that will almost surely provide the needful: [Dashboard Icons](https://dashboardicons.com/icons)

 ### Run it
 `docker compose up -d`

-## Why Some Apps Don’t Load in Sidecarr
+## Why Some Apps Don't Load in Sidecarr
 Sidecarr is built around iframes.
 That works great for most self-hosted tools, but not every app plays nice.

 Some services show a blank screen, fail silently, or refuse to load.
-That’s not a bug in Sidecarr, it’s by design.
+That's not a bug in Sidecarr, it's by design.

 ### Why It Happens
 Modern browsers respect security headers like: